xrpdevs/crypto-priceserver/README.md

 Simple price scraper with HTTP server for use with prometheus

-Currently supporting SGB, more flexibility to be added in the near future
+Currently working with Bitrue.com exchange but easily adaptable to others.

 **Configuration:**